chodar89/deck-box/README.md

 ### Run app local
 - ensure you are using Python 3
-- once you download app and run on your local development environment, you will need to install packs from requirements.txt file
+- once you download app and run on your local development environment, you<br/>
+will need to install packs from requirements.txt file
 ```
 $ pip3 install -r requirements.txt